galeone/galeone.github.io/_posts/2022-12-21-advent-of-code-tensorflow-day-5.md

 ---
 layout: post
 title: "Advent of Code 2022 in pure TensorFlow - Day 5"
-date: 2022-12-18 08:00:00
+date: 2022-12-21 05:00:00
 categories: tensorflow
-summary: ""
+summary: "In the first part of the article, I'll explain the solution that solves completely both parts of the puzzle.
+As usual, focusing on the TensorFlow features used during the solution and all the various technical details worth explaining.
+In the second part, instead, I'll propose a potential alternative solution to the problem that uses a tf.Variable with an undefined shape.
+This is a feature of tf.Variable that's not clearly documented and, thus, widely used.
+So, at the end of this article, we'll understand how to solve the day 5 problem in pure TensorFlow and also have an idea of how to re-design the solution using a tf.Variable with the validate_shape argument set to False."
 authors:
     - pgaleone
 ---

 Differently from the previous 2 articles, where I merged the description of the solutions of two problems into one article, this time the whole article is dedicated to the pure TensorFlow solution to problem number 5.
 The reason is simple: solving this problem in pure TensorFlow hasn't been straightforward so it is worth explaining all the limitations and the subtleties found during the solution.

-In the first part of the article I'll explain the solution that solves completely both parts of the puzzle.
+In the first part of the article, I'll explain the solution that solves completely both parts of the puzzle.
+As usual, focusing on the TensorFlow features used during the solution and all the various technical details worth explaining.
 In the second part, instead, I'll propose a potential alternative solution to the problem that uses a `tf.Variable` with an "undefined shape".
-Feature available for every `tf.Variable` but not clearly documented (IMHO).
-So, at the end of this article, we'll understand a little bit more about what happened when the `validate_shape` argument of `tf.Variable` is set to `False`.
+This is a feature of `tf.Variable` that's not clearly documented and, thus, widely used.
+So, at the end of this article, we'll understand how to solve the day 5 problem in pure TensorFlow and also have an idea of how to re-design the solution using a `tf.Variable` with the `validate_shape` argument set to `False`.

 ## [Day 5: Supply Stacks](https://adventofcode.com/2022/day/5)